Reviewed for 2018

 - The small business guide to Self Assessment tax returns

 - What type of business insurance do I need?

 Boom time for new businesses

-Last year a record number of new businesses were started in the UK, with over 600,000 start-ups incorporated with Companies House.
+In 2016, the latest year for which figures are available, a record number of new businesses were started in the UK, with over 600,000 start-ups incorporated with Companies House.